221294583/crc32/README.md

 <> = shift

-for driver you need 5 for wheel and 6 for shift
+for driver you need 5 for wheel and shift